 Every producer has acres that prove to be a headache year after year.
-Whether they’re oddly shaped, near power lines or trees, or are generally hard to access, awkward agriculture acres require more thoughtful spraying strategies.
+Whether they’re oddly shaped, near powerlines or trees, or are generally hard to access, awkward agriculture acres require more thoughtful crop spraying strategies.

-Rantizo drone application pilots have enabled efficient and accurate application on acres that have proved to be a challenge for applicators like Ethan Noll, digital ag manager at Ag Partners in Northeast Kansas.
-Because of the success he’s seen working with Rantizo, his team expects to spray a projected 10,000-plus acres by drone in 2023.
+Rantizo drone sprayers have enabled efficient and accurate application on acres that have proved to be a challenge for applicators like Ethan Noll, digital ag manager at Ag Partners in Northeast Kansas.
+Because of the success he’s seen working with Rantizo, he expects his drone spraying business to spray 10,000-plus acres by drone in 2023.

-Noll says drone spraying offers efficiencies on awkward acres in four ways:
+Noll says crop spraying with Rantizo products offers efficiencies on awkward acres in four ways:

 “I have a wheat grower who swears his record yields from the last two years are due to switching to drone spraying,” says Noll.
 “We can reach all the edges of the field to keep everything uniform in a way that is challenging for a rig or plane.”